 115.34 (d): The auditor is not required to audit this provision.

-Based on a review of the PAQ, F.3400, the Specialized Investigations: Sexual Abuse and Harassment curriculum, a review of investigator training records as well as the interview with the investigator, indicates that this standard appears to be compliant.
+Based on a review of the PAQ, F.3400, the Specialized Investigations: Sexual Abuse and Harassment curriculum, investigator training records as well as the interview with the investigator, indicates that this standard appears to be compliant.